-The Story of école இllam
+Story of école இllam

 What is école இllam?

-Specially crafted arts-based courses will be conducted online for children with special needs who want to sample our work without signing up to be with the Foundation full-time.
+Specially crafted arts-based sessions will be conducted online for children with special needs who want to sample our work without signing up to be with the Foundation full-time.
 They can do our virtual courses along with the sessions and workshops that they’re used to attending through the day.
-We recognise that while counselling sessions are still available online, there is a dearth of direct, knowledge-enhancing engagement through the Internet for children with special needs.
+We recognise that while counselling sessions are still available online, there is a dearth of direct, knowledge-enhancing engagement through the internet for children with special needs.
 With école இllam, we hope to plug that.

 Highlights of école இllam